ronaldbosma/blog/content/blog/reqnroll-parsable-value-retriever-and-comparer/index.md

 draft: true
 ---

-In this blog post, we'll explore leveraging the IParsable<T> interface to construct a versatile Reqnroll value retriever and comparer.
-We'll begin by crafting a custom solution, then transition to a more streamlined approach using generics, and finally, we'll delve into employing reflection for even greater flexibility.

 The introduction of .NET 7 has brought us the [IParsable<T>](https://learn.microsoft.com/en-us/dotnet/api/system.iparsable-1?view=net-8.0) interface, a generic interface that defines static `Parse` and `TryParse` methods.
 This interface is used to parse a string into an instance of the implementing type.
 Common types like `string`, `int` and `DateTime` all implement this interface.

 If you have a custom type that needs to be parsed from a string, you can implement this interface yourself.
 This is useful because it allows for reusable parsing logic.
 In this blog post, we'll see how to use the `IParsable<T>` interface to build a generic [Reqnroll](https://reqnroll.net/) value retriever and comparer.